divy-sh/animus/README.md

 - Add these functions
     - GETSET, INCR, INCRBY, INCRBYFLOAT

-- Added key based locking instead of locking the store globally, leading to huge increase in concurrency.

 ### v0.1.0

-- Finalize how to handle the store, and expose the store locks so that they can be used by other commands as required.

 - Add many other commands, details can be found in doc.go file.

 # License

 Animus is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for more information.